 It’s best to start by contacting organisations like these directly, to find out more about what’s involved.
 They may also be able to point you in the direction of volunteering opportunities that could help give you a better idea about whether it’s the right role for you.

 Are you a warm, friendly, and compassionate person?
 Do you have a genuine love of animals?
-If yes, then it’s worth considering a career as a Veterinary Nurse, where you’ll help to care for and rehabilitate sick or injured animals.
+If yes, then it’s worth considering a career as a veterinary nurse, where you’ll help to care for and rehabilitate sick or injured animals.

-Generally, the day in the life of a Veterinary Nurse is full of variety because you never know which animals will come through the door, or what sort of care they’ll require.
-You could be caring for anything from a poorly Labrador who has eaten something they shouldn’t, through to an injured bird found stranded by the side of the road.
+Generally, a day in the life of a veterinary nurse is full of variety because you never know which animals will come through the door, or what sort of care they’ll require.
+You could be caring for anything from a poorly labrador who has eaten something they shouldn’t, to an injured bird found stranded by the side of the road.

 This vocational course will allow you to get hands-on and put your theoretical knowledge into practice.
-You can either take the course full-time, or part-time on an apprenticeship-style basis alongside a part-time job as an assistant in a Veterinary practice.
+You can either take the course full-time or part-time on an apprenticeship-style basis alongside a part-time job as an assistant in a veterinary practice.

 Upon successful completion of the course, you’ll be able to apply for professional registration as a Registered Veterinary Nurse (RVN) with the Royal College of Veterinary Surgeons (RCVS), which means you can start applying for professional roles.